strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ## Backups

-The *Backups* section informs you of the status and date of the latest backup of your Strapi Cloud projects.
+The *Backups* tab informs you of the status and date of the latest backup of your Strapi Cloud projects.
 The databases associated with all existing Strapi Cloud projects are indeed automatically backed up weekly and those backups are retained for a one-month period.

 :::note
 The backup feature is not available for Strapi Cloud projects using the free trial.
 You will need to upgrade to either the Pro or Team plan to have your project automatically backed up.